Railk/T3S/README.md

 		}

-If you don't chose either of this solutions the plugin wil launch a process for each file
+If you don't chose either of these solutions the plugin wil launch a process for each file